Monsters in Dungeons & Dragons: Tarrasque

 The tarrasque is a gigantic lizard-like creature which exists only to eat, kill, and destroy, "the most dreaded monster native to the Prime Material plane".
 The tarrasque was introduced in 1983 in the Monster Manual II, in the first edition of Advanced Dungeons & Dragons.
 It is very loosely based upon the French legend of the tarasque.

 It is very large, 50 ft tall and 70 ft long, and has a Tyrannosaurus rex–like form, although it is much more broad and muscular, with a differently shaped head, and with larger and more developed front arms.
 It has brown skin, with scabs and warts and bits of encrusted dung all over it which are grey in color.
 Protecting its back and tail is a thick, glossy caramel-colored shell or carapace.
 It has spikes coming from its chin, the sides of the mouth, the underside of its neck, the elbows of its front arms, and its shell.
 The creature also has two horns projecting forwards from the top of its head.

 The tarrasque's skin is very hard and thick, and provides excellent armor.
 It is immune or resistant to most offensive magic, and regenerates damage quickly.

 The second edition of the game included rules for extracting treasure from the creature's carcass.
 In the Spelljammer series, the accessory Practical Planetology suggests the tarrasques originate from the planet Falx.
 Several hundred tarrasques live there, where they feed upon the native Imbul, a lizard-like creature.
 In the 4th edition of the game, the tarrasque is listed as an "abomination" and classed as a "Gargantuan elemental magical beast"—a living engine of death and destruction created by a primordial race for use as a weapon against the gods.

 The tarrasque has been called "a creature that embodies wanton destruction" and "singularly deadly" and been compared to a kaiju.
 It was ranked No. 2 on the list of the ten best high-level monsters in Dungeons and Dragons 4th Edition For Dummies.
 Rob Bricken from io9 named the tarrasque as the 10th most memorable D&D monster.
 Screen Rant compiled a list of the game's "10 Most Powerful (And 10 Weakest) Monsters, Ranked" in 2018, calling this one of the strongest, saying "There are a lot of giant monsters that roam the various Dungeons & Dragons worlds, but none is more feared than the Tarrasque.
 This creature is an engine of destruction and it can crush entire cities in a single rampage."
 Backstab reviewer Michaël Croitoriu highlights the tarrasque among the monsters rated upwards from 2nd to 3rd edition, and wishes good luck to the adventurers having the temerity to attack it.
+Inverse reviewer Corey Plante identified the tarrasque as the most powerful creature in the 5th edition of the game next to the aspects of Bahamut and Tiamat.